Barrio de San Lázaro, Havana: La Casa de Beneficencia y Maternidad

 In 1794 La Casa de Beneficencia, located on land located in front of the San Lázaro cove, an area known at that time as the Betancourt Garden, was the initiative of a group of illustrious Habaneros, including Luis de Peñalver, the Bishop of New Orleans, the Countess de Jaruco, the Marquise of Peñalver and Cárdenas, and the Captain-General, Luis de las Casas.
 Initially, La Casa de Beneficencia admitted only females.

 The financial situation of La Casa de Beneficencia y Maternidad was difficult, sometimes distressing.
 Towards 1824, General Francisco Dionisio Vives took it out of its financial quagmire by providing a tax on lottery tickets and another on the cockfights that took place in the trenches of the Castillo de la Fuerza.

 In 1914, President Mario García Menocal converted La Casa de Beneficencia into a state institution and provided it, without forgoing donations and popular collections, with a budget for maintenance.
 In the 19th century in what is now Maceo Park the Batería de la Reina was installed.
 Along Calle Belascoaín, at the back of the building and shown on an 1866 map, was the bullring of Havana.
 On Calles Virtudes and Concordia, was the jai alai frontón.

 In the late 1950s, the Batista government bought the building and demolished it with the intention of building the headquarters of the National Bank of Cuba.
+In a speech, Fidel Castro states: "We have always seen a building under construction here.
+This building (bank building) is an inheritance.
+We inherited this building at the time of the victory of the revolution.
+A building for the national bank was being built."
+However, a photograph published in Havana in January 1959 showing Castro's son Fidelito riding on top of a tank contradicts this statement as the Beneficiensa building can be seen on the left background of the photo.